-- 4 This Standard shall be applied by all entities to all types of financial instruments except: - (a) those interests in subsidiaries, associates or joint ventures that are accounted for in accordance with Ind AS 110, Consolidated Financial Statements, Ind AS 27, Separate Financial Statements, or Ind AS 28, Investments in Associates and joint ventures.
-However, in some cases, Ind AS 110, Ind AS 27 or Ind AS 28 require or permit an entity to account for an interest in a subsidiary, associate or joint venture using Ind AS 109; in those cases, entities shall apply the requirements of this Standard.
-Entities shall also apply this Standard to all derivatives linked to interests in subsidiaries, associates or joint ventures.
+- 4 This Standard shall be applied by all entities to all types of financial instruments except: - (a) those interests in subsidiaries, associates or joint ventures that are accounted for in accordance with IFRS 10 Consolidated Financial Statements, IAS 27 Separate Financial Statements or IAS 28 Investments in Associates and Joint Ventures.
+However, in some cases, IFRS 10, IAS 27 or IAS 28 require or permit an entity to account for an interest in a subsidiary, associate or joint venture using IFRS 9; in those cases, entities shall apply the requirements of this Standard.
+Entities shall also apply this Standard to all derivatives linked to interests in subsidiaries, associates or joint ventures. - (b) employers' rights and obligations under employee benefit plans, to which IAS 19 Employee Benefits applies. - (c) [deleted] - (d) insurance contracts as defined in IFRS 17 Insurance Contracts or investment contracts with discretionary participation features within the scope of IFRS 17.
+However, this Standard applies to: - derivatives that are embedded in contracts within the scope of IFRS 17, if IFRS 9 requires the entity to account for them separately.